 - Dopamine hits.
-I don’t use any other social media.
+I don’t post on any other social media.

 - Career growth.
 I spent yesterday complaining about titles and calling most leaders winner of the startup lottery.
 By night I had a CEO reach out to me with a job offer.
-Though I still maintain Twitter is comes far down the priorities one should have if they want to have a successful tech career, but it does help at some level.
+Though I will continue to say that Twitter should remain far down the priorities one should have if they want to have a successful tech career, but it does help at some level.

 - I can complain about companies if I am unhappy and sadly it is the only platform where customer service folks listen to escalations.
 Also, don’t have Facebook.
 So where else will I complain if my Amazon order is very late?

 - I have made a few really good friends from Twitter.
 No matter how much I shit on networking, I would have fewer people in my life without Twitter.